edomt/edomt.github.io/_posts/2018-3-2-Rvest-Fivebooks.md

 As expected, the number of pages "left to visit" quickly increases, as new interviews are found in the recommended links.
-The script takes several minutes to go through all interviews, but finally ends with a total of 1,018 interview pages visited.
+The script takes several minutes to go through all the interviews, but finally ends with a total of 1,018 interview pages visited.

 Analysing our results